soedinglab/MMseqs2/README.md

 ![alt tag](https://codeship.com/projects/58db4570-5f19-0134-0f23-2e28d2b4319e/status?branch=master)

 ## News
 07/12/2016 We added a new parameter called --max-accept.
-This parameter limits the amount of alignment that get accepted.
+This parameter limits the amount of alignments that get accepted.
 Please do not use --max-seqs to limit your result size since it decreases the sensitivity of MMseqs2.

 02/12/2016 We fixed a serious bug in our profile/sequence search.
 If you use the profile/sequence search please update your MMseqs2 version.
 We will setup regression tests to avoid this in future.
 Sorry for the inconvenience.